VTAO-BiManip: Masked Visual-Tactile-Action Pre-training with Object Understanding for Bimanual Dexterous Manipulation: Experiment Results

 \subsection{Real World Experiment}

-We create a real-world experimental platform with dual Leap Hands~\cite{shaw2023leaphand} and a Unitree Z1 arm~\footnote{https://www.unitree.com/z1}, as shown in \figref[exp]{RealWorldPlatform}.
+We create a real-world experimental platform with dual Leap Hands~\cite{shaw2023leaphand} equipped with tactile sensors and a Unitree Z1 arm~\footnote{https://www.unitree.com/z1}, as shown in \figref[exp]{RealWorldPlatform}.
+Visual perception is obtained through a ego-centric RGB camera, while tactile signals is captured via tactile sensors mounted on the dual Leap Hands and processed through binarization.
 The simulation task for bottle cap unscrewing is recreated in Isaac Gym~\cite{makoviychuk2021isaac} using dual Leap Hands.
 The final validation confirms that our method supports effective physical experimentation.
+Please refer to our submitted video for detailed demonstrations of the system's real-world performance.